mmaldacker/Vortex2D/README.md

 This is the main class that handles the core of the simulation.
 It is constructed with a size, time-step and linear solver.
 There are currently two available linear solvers: an iterative preconditioned conjugate gradient solver and an iterative red-black successive over relaxation solver.

-It is simply a matter then of setting your boundaries, either once at the beginning or each time the boundary changes (e.g. with a moving object).
+The class has methods to draw boundaries, either once at the beginning or each time the boundary changes (e.g. with a moving object).
 Note that the boundaries need to cleared before hand.
+Boundary velocities can be drawn as well (e.g. with a moving object).
 Then forces can be applied to the fluid (e.g. rising smoke) and the *Solve* method is called to apply one step to the simulation.
+This will solve the incompressible equations and do the advection.

 Visualisation of the fluid with either the *Density* or *Water* classes need to be updated after the *Solve* method by advecting their fluid.
 This is done with the *Advect* method.